meihab/comp423-course-notes/docs/tutorials/go-setup.md

 ### What is a Development (Dev) Container?

-A dev container ensures that your development environment is consistent and works across different machines.
-At its core, a dev container is a preconfigured environment defined by a set of files, typically leveraging Docker to create isolated, consistent setups for development.
-Think of it as a "mini computer" inside your computer that includes everything you need to work on a specific project—like the right programming language, tools, libraries, and dependencies.
+A dev container ensures that you are using the same development tools no matter which machine you are on.
+At its core, a dev container is a preconfigured environment defined by a set of files, to create isolated, consistent setups for development.
+Think of it as another computer running on your computer which includes everything you need to work on a specific project—like the right programming language, tools, libraries, and dependencies.

-Why is this valuable?
-In the technology industry, teams often work on complex projects that require a specific set of tools and dependencies to function correctly.
-Without a dev container, each developer must manually set up their environment, leading to errors, wasted time, and inconsistencies.
+This is valuable because teams in the technology industry often work on complex projects that require a specific set of tools and dependencies to function correctly.
+Without a dev container, each developer must manually set up their environment (you can imagine how a big of a nightmare that used to be for those poor developers), leading to errors, wasted time, and inconsistencies.
 With a dev container, everyone works in an identical environment, reducing bugs caused by "it works on my machine" issues.
-It also simplifies onboarding new team members since they can start coding with just a few steps.
+It also simplifies onboarding new team members and reduces wasted time since they can just start coding with a few lines of json in place.
-(Edit some of this)

 ### How are software project dependencies managed?
 In most software projects, you will rely on external libraries to leverage work that has been done by others.
-Managing software dependies is essential to ensure that your project has access to the correct versions of these libraries, avoiding compatibility issues.
+Managing software dependencies is essential to ensure that your project has access to the correct versions of all of these libraries, avoiding compatibility issues.

 For Go, **Go Modules** manage dependencies.
 This system was introduced to standardize how external packages are fetched and versioned:
 - **go.mod**: Lists your module’s name and its direct dependencies.